DataDog/apps/docs/en/programming-model.md

 })
 ```

 Notifications may optionally include a 'level' indicating notification severity.
 Available levels are `success`, `warning`, and `danger`.
-This is particularly useful for reporting success and failure of asyncrhronous actions:
+This is particularly useful for reporting success and failure of asynchronous actions:

 ```js
 try {